Tips for planning a video project around Wisconsin or anywhere else!

 Tip #1: watch their work

-You’re obviously going to start looking at production company websites.
-You’ll be able to get some basic information, but really what you want to do is watch examples of their work.
+You’re obviously going to start looking at Milwaukee production company websites.
+You’ll be able to get some basic information, but here are a few thoughts.

-Forget the company “sizzle reel” if they have one.
+Next, there’s no need to watch the company’s “sizzle reel” if they have one.
 This is simply a highlight video… a compilation.
 How’s that going to help you?

 Tip #2: vetting